“A bit of fragrance always clings to the hand that gives flowers”. Chinese Proverb

 - In the Chinese context, Lilies symbolize a happy union that lasts a 100 years.

-- Asters and Irises are the choice of gifting flowers during illness as they signify hope.
+- Asters and Irises are the choices of gifting flowers during illness as they signify hope.

 - Hydrangeas are the flower of choice to symbolize best intentions.

 - Love, fascination, and gratitude are some of the meanings of the Carnation.

 In the Chinese context, celebrations form a huge part of everyday life.
 As the world’s largest economy and increasing purchasing power, the Chinese are amongst the largest consumers of flowers in the world.
 Flowers, both local and imported are extremely popular as gifts for various occasions, both intimate and public.